 Native American Heritage Month is a time to celebrate the rich and diverse cultures, traditions, and histories of all Native cultures and to acknowledge the important contributions of Indigenous peoples.
-In our second annual celebration, the Native American Studies Department is honored to collaborate with campus partners and local community members to bring a wide range of events that celebrate Native American culture with the SSU campus community.
+In our third annual celebration, the Native American Studies Department, the Federated Indians of Graton Rancheria, and the HUB Cultural Center is honored to collaborate with campus partners and the Santa Rosa Junior College Intercultural Center members to bring a wide range of events that celebrate Native American culture with the SSU campus community.
 Below is the list of events for this year's Native American Heritage Month.

 Federated Indians of Graton Rancheria

 Sonoma State University sits on the borderlands of the Southern Pomo and Coast Miwok Nations, the descendants of whom today are the enrolled citizens of the Federated Indians of Graton Rancheria.
 The mission of the Federated Indians of Graton Rancheria is social justice and environmental stewardship.
 The Tribe hopes and encourages the larger community to join them in this necessary mission.